learn-co-curriculum/ruby-objects-has-many-readme/README.md

 Song.all.last.artist.name #=> "Rick Astley"
 ```

-Now that we've got a way to get all songs, if we make sure to let every song
-know its artist, if we want to find all the songs that belong to a particular
+Now that we've got a way to get all songs, if we want to find all the songs that
-artist, we can just _select_ the appropriate songs:
+belong to a particular artist, we can just _select_ the appropriate songs:

 ```ruby
 Song.all.select {|song| song.artist == lil_nas_x}